 The selection of courses is decided upon at a meeting between the candidate, the supervisor and the GCB representative (mentor), after admission to the GCB, and is recorded in the Doctoral Agreement (DOCX, 95KB), which must then be submitted to the GCB for approval.

-The PhD program requires a minimum of 6.0 ECTS credit points.
-As part of the 6.0 ECTS, it is mandatory that 3.0 ECTS are acquired with scientifically oriented lecture courses or book clubs which include a graded exam with marks, and which provide the candidate with new knowledge relevant to the research project.
+The PhD program requires a minimum of 6.0 ECTS credit points, to be exclusively obtained with scientifically oriented topics.
+As part of the 6.0 ECTS, it is mandatory that 3.0 ECTS are acquired with lecture courses or book clubs which include a graded exam with marks, and which provide the candidate with new knowledge relevant to the research project.

 Transferable skills courses (academic writing, presentation skills, etc.) are considered as optional courses and cannot be acknowledged as part of the required minimum of 6.0 ECTS.